-He grabbed the prisoner and shoved him in front of the chopping block.
+The masked man grabbed the prisoner and shoved him in front of the chopping block.
 “Stand there!” he demanded.

 She looked at Josah before jumping onto the platform.
 The executioner and guard shuffled away from the prisoner.
 “Good girl,” Graybard whispered.

 Graybard rubbed his wrist, happy to be free.
-Josah sprang to the ground and grabbed the spear.
+Josah jumped to the ground and grabbed the spear.
 He tossed it on the platform while staring at the guard.
 Ena kept stomping on the man’s breastplate.

 Josah whistled a short blast, motioning Ena back to his side.
 Graybard hurried down the steps and to the guard.
 “Before you get up, I’ll need your boots.”

 Unsure what would happen if he didn’t follow the request, the guard pulled off his helmet.
 “Ah, if it isn’t Merek.
 Not your finest moment, is it?”
 Graybard asked.

 The guard pulled off his boots and threw them toward the freed prisoner.
 “Get up!”
 Josah shouted, “Run to the gates before I change my mind.”

 Graybard stood above the guard held down by the weight of his armor.
 Pulling him up, the warrior pushed him toward Casselberry.
 “Run!”

 The guard never looked back.
 “Let’s get out of here before we get caught,” Josah said.